-- Quadratic probing does not suffer from primary clustering, but it is subject to secondary clustering: if two keys have the same hash, then their probing sequences are identical. - The form of quadratic probing defined in Table 4.19 has one additional issue: the probing sequence of a key does not necessarily cover the whole table.
+- What is the reason for the different costs in Table 4.19? - Linear probing suffers from so-called primary clustering: the probing sequences are simplistic; if two probing sequences meet in the same bucket j, they will continue to collide in buckets j + 1, j + 2, ... - Quadratic probing does not suffer from primary clustering, but it is subject to secondary clustering: if two keys have the same hash, then their probing sequences are identical. - The form of quadratic probing defined in Table 4.19 has one additional issue: the probing sequence of a key does not necessarily cover the whole table.
 Assume m = 7 buckets and h(k) = 0, then the probing sequence of k is (0, 1, 4, 2, 2, 4, 1) buckets 3, 5, 6 do not appear. - Double hashing does not suffer from either version of clustering.
-One can show that if the hash functions h1 and h2 used in double hashing are independently drawn from a universal family, then double hashing performs as well as an idealized hash function that assigns hashes uniformly at random.
+One can show that if the hash functions $h_1$ and $h_2$ used in double hashing are independently drawn from a universal family, then double hashing performs as well as an idealized hash function that assigns hashes uniformly at random.